Use Item Charges to Account for Additional Trade Costs

 - Include purchase allowances into the unit cost and sales allowances into the unit price.

-Before you can assign item charges, you must set up item charge numbers for the different types of item charges, including to which G/L accounts costs related to sales, purchases, and inventory adjustments are posted to.
-An item charge number contains a combination of general product posting group, tax group code, GST product posting group, and item charge.
-When you enter the item charge number on a purchase or sales document, the relevant G/L account is retrieved based on the setup of the item charge number and the information on the document.
+Before you can assign item charges, you must set up item charge numbers for the different types of item charges.
+The numbers include to which G/L accounts to post costs related to sales, purchases, and inventory adjustments.
+An item charge number contains a combination of general product posting group, tax group code, VAT product posting group, and item charge.
+When you enter the item charge number on a purchase or sales document, the G/L account is retrieved.
+The account that's retrieved is selected based on the setup of the item charge number and the information on the document.

 For both purchase and sales documents, you can assign an item charge in two ways:

-- On the document where the items that the item charge relates to are listed.
-This you typically do for documents that are not yet fully posted.
+- On the document that lists the items that the item charge relate to.
+Typically, you do this for documents that aren't yet fully posted.

 - On a separate invoice by linking the item charge to a posted receipt or shipment where the items that the item charge relate to are listed.

 You can assign item charges to orders, invoices, and credit memos, for both sales and purchases.
 The following procedures describe how to work with item charges for a purchase invoice.
 The steps are similar for all other purchase and sales documents.